ASAP Specialized Track

 Eligibility and Requirements

-- Copies of your official academic transcripts showing completion of at least one full year of university coursework prior to starting ASAP to meet the minimum GPA requirement of 3.0 out of 4.0 scale (or 80% total cumulative average grade).
+- Copies of your official academic transcripts showing completion of at least one full year of university coursework prior to starting ASAP and meet the minimum GPA requirement of 3.0 out of 4.0 scale (or 80% total cumulative average grade).

 - Proof of English language proficiency (one of the options below taken within the past two years):